acbuie/acbuie.github.io/src/content/blog/post-3.md

 ---
-title: Test post 1
+title:
+  Test post numero tres!
+This title is quite a bit longer, just to see how it behaves.
+description:
-description: Here is a description of test post 1.
-It has two tags.
+  Here is a description of test post 3.
+It is also much longer, with multiple sentences.
+It might even take up too many lines.
+Although, I think I need to hit three lines before this gets cut off.
-pubDate: 04/05/2025
+pubDate: 04/10/2025
+updateDate: 04/11/2025
-tags: [test, tutorial]
+tags: [test, testing, educational]
 ---

 caelum umbra pax sanctum vox orbus stella adipiscing stella deus ventus rex vox